needle-mirror/com.unity.cloud.assets/Documentation~/get-started-management.md

 * Registers to the `ICompositeAuthenticator` to track login changes.
 * Creates an instance of an `AssetManagementBehaviour`.
 * Creates a simple UI flow for selecting Organizations, Projects and do CRUD operations on assets.

+## Going further

+For a more information about asset management, see the [Asset Management sample](asset-management-sample.md).

+### Creating datasets

+By default, each asset contain two datasets:

+* `Sources`
+* `Previews`

+To create additional datasets, see the [Create datasets](use-case-create-datasets.md) use case for more information.

+### Uploading files

+See the [Upload files](use-case-create-files.md) use case for more information.

+### Grouping assets in collections

+Collections allow assets to be group together within a project.
+See the [Manage collections](use-case-manage-collections.md) use case for more information.